joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 We carefully analyzed the roles and responsibilities that each agent should take on, and we decided to structure the system as follows:

 ## 2.3: System Structure
-The architecture comprises three specialized agents:
+The system’s architecture begins with a Streamlit interface that captures the user’s natural-language request.

 ![System Architecture](System%20architecture.png)